benresonance-star/Task-Checker/specification.md

 - **Precision Recording**: Upon task completion, the application calculates and records the exact time spent (Original Duration minus Remaining Time) into a persistent `timeTaken` field.
   - **State Protection**: Optimized for multi-user sync with a **3-second local grace period** that prevents incoming cloud data from reverting local timer states immediately after a user interaction.
   - **Cloud Heartbeat**: Running timers perform a **10-second heartbeat sync** to Firestore, ensuring progress is preserved across page refreshes and multi-device sessions.
 - **Session Integration**: An "Add to Session" icon is positioned to the left of the task checkbox for rapid session building.
-In mobile view, secondary action icons (Add to Session, Notes) are reinstated for all inactive tasks to ensure full functionality. **The "My Session" counter features Automated Filtering logic (`getValidActionSet`) to ensure the displayed count only reflects tasks that still exist in the current project workspace.**
+In mobile view, secondary action icons (Add to Sidebar, Notes) are reinstated for all inactive tasks to ensure full functionality. **The "My Session" counter features Automated Filtering logic (`getValidActionSet`) to ensure the displayed count only reflects tasks that still exist in the current project workspace.**
 - **Time Recording**: Automatically records exact time taken if a timer was used.
 - **Active Focus Tracking**: Selected tasks feature a **high-saturation focus ring (4px)** and a pulsing outline when multiple users are present.